Skip to yearly menu bar Skip to main content

 Poster

-Causal language modeling can elicit search and reasoning capabilities on sudoku puzzles
+Causal language modeling can elicit search and reasoning capabilities on logic puzzles

 Kulin Shah · Nishanth Dikkala · Xin Wang · Rina Panigrahy